ChrissieDev/vn.js/vns/vns-example.md

     kacey
     """
     This is a multi-line string.
-    Sometimes, dialogue can be long and span multiple lines.
-    Line breaks are not preserved unless the flag 'p' is added before the triple quotes.
+Sometimes you want to write lines of dialogue that span longer than the horizontal width of your text editor.
+    It will not preserve line breaks unless you add an empty line or a \<br> tag.
     """

     p"""
-    Like this!
-    Here, line breaks are preserved by the parser.
+    Adding the `p` flag before the string literal causes line breaks to be preserved!
     """

     kacey
     "By the way, ${foo} is how you interpolate variables into strings.
 The value is looked up at runtime when this line is executed."

-    ;; variable declaration and assignment.
-    ;; declarations are preceded by a dollar sign to signify a variable, ;; and anything before the next space is the variable name.
-    ;; assignment is done with a single equals sign, and the value is read until the next non-string space.
-    ;; any valid js identifier is a valid identifier here.
-    ;; the dollar sign is only used to declare a variable, not to reference it.
     $foo = "Hello" ;; string
     $bar = 42 ;; number
     $baz = true ;; boolean